 Funding from the Erasmus + budget is intended to partially cover the costs of traveling and living abroad.

 Employees of Lodz University of Technology qualified for the trip receive individual support and a scholarship to finance travel costs:

 - The amount of individual support depends on the group of countries to which the country of the host institution belongs;

 - The amount of the travel grant depends on the distance between the place of departure and the destination and is determined by the European Commission in the Distance Calculator.

 The current funding rules are described in the attached document.

-An employee's stay abroad may last a minimum of 2 days (excluding travel time) and a maximum of 2 months, however, in the 2020/2021 academic year, the principle was adopted that the funding is granted for a maximum of 5 days, regardless of the length of stay.
+An employee's stay abroad may last a minimum of 2 days (excluding travel time) and a maximum of 2 months however the funding is granted for a maximum of 5 days, regardless of the length of stay.

 Contact person: Paulina Danieluk tel: +48 42 638 38 17 firstname.lastname@example.org